galaxyproject/blend4j/README.md

 # About

-blend4j is a partial reimplemenation of the Python library [bioblend][1] for the JVM. bioblend for Python is a library for scripting interactions with Galaxy, CloudMan, and BioCloudCentral.
+blend4j is a partial reimplementation of the Python library [bioblend][1] for the JVM. bioblend for Python is a library for scripting interactions with Galaxy, CloudMan, and BioCloudCentral.